epsrc-abcd/abcd-website/event/README.md

 >> **Dynamic vs. static typing.**

 >> **Unfamiliar application areas** that showcase the wide applicability
      of behavioural types.
-Random ideas: computer games; online knowledge-sharing engines such as StackOverflow; workflow systems such as EasyChair.
-Examples of common architectures or system designs that are not readily captured by existing behavioural type systems are also welcome.
+Possible ideas include computer games; online knowledge-sharing engines such as Stack Exchange; workflow systems such as EasyChair.
+Examples of common architectures or system designs that are not readily captured by existing behavioural type systems are also of interest.

->> **IDE and editor features** that support session types, such as
+>> **IDE and editor features** that support languages with behavioural
-     type-directed code completion, highlighting, and error messages.
+     typing, such as type-directed code completion, highlighting, and error messages.

->> **Type inference and synthesis** approaches that check that programs
+>> **Type inference, type synthesis and type abstraction** techniques
-     are consistent without requiring the programmer to write out onerous types in full.
+     that check that programs are consistent without requiring the programmer to write out onerous types in full.

 >> **Behavioural types and objects.** Formal session calculi are often
      based on pi calculus, but real-world interactive systems are mostly